AnandChowdhary/anandchowdhary.com/content/events/nesst.md

 type: content
 ---

-After being featured by Het Financieele Dagblad (Dutch Financial Times) as one of the Netherlands' 50 most-innovative young entrepreneurs and professionals, I was invited by Enschede-based non-ptofit startup accelerator NESST to deliver the opening keynote for their new season.
+After being featured by Het Financieele Dagblad (Dutch Financial Times) as one of the Netherlands' 50 most-innovative young entrepreneurs and professionals, I was invited by Enschede-based non-profit startup accelerator NESST to deliver the opening keynote for their new season.

 <!--more-->